 Understanding Modifier 90 and its proper application can improve the accuracy of your reference laboratory billing.
 However, navigating medical coding and billing regulations can be time-consuming and require ongoing efforts.

-That’s where we at LBS become your lab-specific revenue and billing partner.
+That’s where we at Lab Billing Services become your lab-specific revenue and billing partner.
 Our certified lab coders possess in-depth knowledge of reference laboratory billing practices, including Modifier 90 usage.